Kishan-Ved/Kishan-Ved/README.md

 ## 💫 About Me:
 - I'm a third year undergraduate at IIT Gandhinagar studying Computer Science Engineering.<br>
-- I’m an Open Source Contributor and I’m currently contributing to NumFOCUS for [Google Summer of Code 2024](https://summerofcode.withgoogle.com/programs/2024/projects/2nrxEFTg).<br>
+- I’m an Open Source Contributor and I have contributed to NumFOCUS for [Google Summer of Code 2024](https://summerofcode.withgoogle.com/programs/2024/projects/2nrxEFTg).<br>
-- I have also contributed to [LFortran](https://github.com/lfortran/lfortran), a Fortran compiler and [LPython](https://github.com/lcompilers/lpython), a Python compiler.
+- I have also contributed to large scale open source projects like [LFortran](https://github.com/lfortran/lfortran), a Fortran compiler and [LPython](https://github.com/lcompilers/lpython), a Python compiler.
-- I'm keen to build projects that benefit the society.<br>
+- I'm keen to build impactful projects that benefit the society.<br>
 - I love competitive programming.
 Codeforces handle: [kishan.ved](https://codeforces.com/profile/kishan.ved), **Codeforces Rating: Specialist, 1524** <br>
 - I have a deep inclination for machine learning.